Trip Types

 C.D

-This course is primarily designed for beginner backpackers, and for day-hikers and car-campers who have never backpacked before.
+These courses are designed primarily for beginner backpackers, and for day-hikers and car-campers who have never backpacked before.
 Less often, we have individuals who need a refresh after taking an extended break from backpacking (e.g. pre-kids or pre-career).
-This course will help you accelerate up the learning curve, so that you avoid years of trial-and-error and big-ticket expenses on gear and travel that that didn’t live up to your expectations.
+This course will help you accelerate up the learning curve so that you avoid years of trial-and-error and big-ticket expenses on gear and travel that didn’t live up to your expectations.

 A tutorial on topographic maps, one of the most important tools in the navigator’s “tool kit,” along with a watch, compass, altimeter, and GPS device.